 CONSULTANT will define criteria and analysis methodology to guide the evaluation of the alternatives.
 The methodology should be clearly described and documented before the evaluation of alternatives occurs.
 The criteria will be refined as needed as the potential alternatives passes from screening to top three (3) alternatives selection and to preferred alignment selection.
+While only three basic alternatives will be selected, variations in detail will not preclude the selection of additional sub-alignment options under each of the three options.

 4.2.3 - Objectives and Measures - Based on the input received from Stakeholder Interviews, Existing Conditions Analysis, and the Demand and Usage Survey, CONSULTANT will prepare study objectives and measures of effectiveness.
 These measures of effectiveness will serve as criteria for evaluating the alternatives.
-A two tier screening system, or an alternative system may be developed to shortlist the number of alternatives.
+A two-tier screening system, or an alternative system may be developed to shortlist the number of alternatives.
 The input from the survey will also help guide alternatives identification.